 Make certain you know your rights and responsibilities.
 What will your payments be?
 Use the Repayment Estimator to estimate your federal loan payments.
 In certain situations, you may be eligible to have your federal student loan forgiven, canceled, or discharged.

 If you are offered a Federal Student Loan as part of your WCU financial aid package you must take ACTION on your loan in order to receive it.

 ACCEPT/ADJUST/DECLINE each loan offered in your aid package by logging into myWCU.

 All eligible students who submit a FAFSA will be offered a Federal Direct Student Loan as part of their financial aid package.

 Grade levels determine the amount of Direct Student Loan a student may borrow.

 To request an adjustment, or a full or partial cancellation to a Direct Student Loan, submit a written request to the financial aid office in writing by sending an email to FinaidLoan@wcupa.edu.
 Be precise and include the student's WCU ID and a telephone number in case we have questions.
 Changes will require time to process.

 Congress passed and President Obama signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

-The list below provides the fixed interest rates for new Direct Loans first disbursed on or after July 1, 2015, and before July 1, 2016.
-The 2015-16 rates represent a decrease of 0.37 percentage points from the 2014-15 interest rates on Direct Loans.
+The list below provides the fixed interest rates for new Direct Loans first disbursed on or after July 1, 2017, and before July 1, 2018.
 These rates will apply to new Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans made during this time.